 Dog teeth problems are not just limited to the dog's mouth.
 The bacteria in the plaque and tartar can easily enter the bloodstream, especially if your dog has irritated gums, like in the case of periodontal disease.
 This bacteria makes its way through the bloodstream and reaches the heart, kidneys, liver, and even sometimes the brain.
 This can cause serious organ diseases and worsen existing disease, and even organ failure.

 All puppies have baby teeth, also called deciduous teeth, that are supposed to be pushed out by growth of adult teeth.
 In most cases, a puppy's baby teeth fall out, and the adult teeth take their place by the age of six months.
 However, puppies may retain some deciduous teeth (the adult teeth come in, but the baby teeth remain).

 There is no way to prevent retained deciduous teeth.
 However, your vet will likely recommend removing them under anesthesia to prevent shifting of adult teeth and tartar buildup.
 Many vets will do this when the dog is already under anesthesia for a spay or neuter.

 How to Care for Your Dog's Teeth and Prevent Dental Problems

 The best way to prevent teeth problems in your dog is to begin a dental care routine.
 Daily tooth brushing is the gold standard, but not all dogs will tolerate this.
 Alternatives include dental chews and water or food additives.
 No matter what method you choose, be sure you are looking at your dog's teeth regularly so you can see problems before they become severe.

 If your dog is showing signs of dental problems, be sure you visit your vet for an examination.
-In many cases, a professional dental cleaning is necessary to remove disease-causing tartar.
-Once clean, the vet can thoroughly examine the teeth while your dog is under anesthesia and determine the nature of the dental disease.
+In many cases, a professional dental cleaning under anesthesia is necessary to remove disease-causing tartar.
+Once clean, the vet can take x-rays and thoroughly examine the teeth and determine the nature of the dental disease.